 1967 Bedford J2

-Introducing the older of our two Bedford J2 Plaxton Embassy 20 seat coaches.
+Introducing the middle sibling of our three Bedford J2 Plaxton Embassy 20 seat coaches.

 Photo Credit: COPYRIGHT A J DOUGLAS